google/android-cuttlefish/tools/buildutils/cw/README.md

 The build image command must be run at the root of the `android-cuttlefish` repo directory.

+Enabling Docker [BuildKit](https://docs.docker.com/build/buildkit/) is required on Docker version below 23.0 to build this image.

 ```
 docker build \
   --file "tools/buildutils/cw/Containerfile" \
   --tag "android-cuttlefish-build:latest" \
   .
 ```

 ## Build the package